Feedbacks and Actions

 Don't Inherit

-When adding Feedback handlers to a behavior that uses a Template Behavior they will be combined with the ones from the Template.
-You can see the ones defined on the template marked as Inherited.
+When adding Feedback Handlers to a behavior that uses a Template Behavior, they will be combined with those from the template.
+Feedback Handlers defined in the template are marked as Inherited.

-Feedback Handlers that have the same index number in the template and the behavior will be merged (overridden).
-The same goes for Actions with the same name
+Feedback Handlers with the same index number in both the template and the behavior will be merged (overridden).
+The same applies to Actions with the same name.

-Above example shows: After making a change to the feedback handler with index 10 to the color we can still see the fields that inherits from the Template Behavior's Feedback handler with index 10
+In the example above, after modifying the Feedback Handler with index 10 (changing the color), the fields inherited from the Template Behavior's Feedback Handler with index 10 are still visible.